BHFDSC/documentation/docs/useful_updates/nicor_update.md

 🎉 Great news!
 We finally have a fresh batch of NICOR data — archived as at 2025-04-24.\
 ✅ The data quality looks good, and all previously reported issues appear to be resolved.\
 🔍 You can now start integrating this batch into your pipeline and check that the quality looks as expected!\
+🚀 Continue reading below to find out more about data quality, coverage, data lag and NICOR variables.\

 ## Coverage Over Time by Archive Batch